emanuelkirui1/Payflex/payflow-payroll-system-main/payflow-payroll-system-main/README.md

 ### Frontend

-1. From the frontend directory:
+1. From the services/frontend directory:
    ```bash
    npm start
    ```